On Lie $p$-algebras of cohomological dimension one: Lie -algebras of restricted cohomological dimension one

 \section{Lie $p$-algebras of restricted cohomological dimension one}

 When speaking about cohomological dimension, we consider the category of \emph{all} Lie algebra modules, including infinite-dimensional ones.
-If we restrict ourselves with, say, finite-dimensional Lie algebras and the category of finite-dimensional modules, the whole subject, both in results and methods employed, becomes quite different.
-In fact, we cannot longer speak about cohomological dimension, as vanishing of all cohomology in a given degree does not imply vanishing in higher degrees.
-A sample of results in this domain: in characteristic zero, an ``almost'' converse of the classical Whitehead Lemmas holds (\cite{z1}, \cite{z2}), and in positive characteristic, for any degree less than the dimension of the algebra, a module with non-vanishing cohomology exists (\cite{dzhu} and \cite{fs}).
+If we restrict ourselves to, say, finite-dimensional Lie algebras and the category of finite-dimensional modules, the whole subject, both in results and methods employed, becomes quite different.
+In fact, we cannot longer speak about cohomological dimension, as vanishing of the cohomology in a given degree does not imply vanishing in higher degrees.
+A sample of results in this domain: in characteristic zero, an ``almost'' converse of the classical Whitehead Lemmas holds (\cite{z1}, \cite{z2}), and in positive characteristic, the existence of a finite-dimensional module with non-vanishing cohomology in any degree not greater than the dimension of the algebra, which was already mentioned in the proof of Lemma \ref{lemma-cd}.

-Still, instead of the category of all modules we can consider a smaller subcategory of modules with a good-behaving cohomology theory: for example, restricted modules with restricted cohomology.
+Still, instead of the category of all modules with ordinary cohomology, we can consider a smaller subcategory of modules with a good-behaving cohomology theory: for example, the category of all restricted modules with restricted cohomology.
 Recall that for a Lie $p$-algebra $L$, and a bimodule $M$ over its restricted universal enveloping algebra $u(L)$, we have